SEP IRAs

 Required minimum distributions

-Generally, individuals must begin taking a required minimum distribution (RMD) from their plan in the year they turn 73 and each subsequent year.
-For SEP IRAs, there is no exception to the RMD rules for individuals who have not retired.
+Individuals must begin taking a required minimum distribution (RMD) from their SEP IRA in the year they turn 73 and each subsequent year, even if still working.

 SEP IRA vs. SIMPLE IRA